 Yet, the longer I live in Melbourne, the more my allegiance starts to swing.
 I start thinking things like: But Melbourne’s so much cheaper to live in.
 Maybe the brunch scene IS better.
 Who needs beaches and nature anyway?!

 Blasphemy, right?
 I deal with my treacherous feelings by reminding myself all the things about Sydney I truly enjoy and admire.
 But, I can’t help feeling I’m fighting a losing battle and will be won over eventually.

 You realise the hype surrounding this city exists for a reason

 Melbourne seems like an impossible city in many ways, as everyone seems to love it.
 That’s a lot of pressure for a place… can it truly live up to the hype?

 Short answer, yes.
-Melbourne is magical.
+Living in Melbourne is pretty damn good.
 You’ll never be bored here, that’s for sure.

 You’ll be unable to imagine living anywhere else in Australia

 This part rings true.

 I know there are many parts of the country that have personally permanently captured my heart… but a move to Melbourne felt quite a bit like coming home.